movermeyer/json-rpc-3/README.rst

     :alt: License

-`JSON-RPC2.0 <http://www.jsonrpc.org/specification>`_ and `JSON-RPC1.0 <http://json-rpc.org/wiki/specification>`_ transport specification implementation.
-Supports python2.6+, python3.2+.
+`JSON-RPC2.0 <http://www.jsonrpc.org/specification>`_ transport specification implementation.
+Supports python3.2+.
+Fork of

 Documentation: http://json-rpc.readthedocs.org

 This implementation does not have any transport functionality realization, only protocol.
-Any client or server realization is easy based on current code, but requires transport libraries, such as requests, gevent or zmq, see `examples <https://github.com/pavlov99/json-rpc/tree/master/examples>`_.
+Any client or server realization is easy based on current code, but requires transport libraries, such as requests, gevent or zmq, see `examples <https://github.com/Orhideous/json-rpc/tree/master/examples>`_.

 Install
 -------